Accelerated Bachelor's-Master's Programs (CAS-GSAS)

 CAS/GSAS tuition discount program.

 applying to the program but my GPA is below 3.5.
 Can the 3.5 GPA requirement be waived?

-Generally, no. Students whose GPA is just below a 3.5 should speak to the Bachelor's/Master's advisor (Scott Statland, 212-998-8130, firstname.lastname@example.org) regarding eligibility.
-In no case will a student be admitted to the Graduate School under the Bachelor's/Master's program whose GPA is below a 3.5.
+Generally, no. Students whose GPA is just below a 3.5 should speak to the Bachelor's-Master's advisor (Scott Statland, 212-998-8130, firstname.lastname@example.org) regarding eligibility.
+A student may not be admitted to the Graduate School under the terms the Bachelor's-Master's program with a GPA below 3.5.

 What do I need to